Thavisha/EvolvedStars_DustEmission/MassLoss/ReadMe_MassLoss.txt

 ########## Output ##############
-- plot of  CO Gas MLR vs. Dust MLR with Chi sqaure minimized line of best fit and the canonical dust-to-gas ratios for C and O rich.
+- plot of  CO Gas MLR vs. Dust MLR and the canonical dust-to-gas ratios for C and O rich.